BATH

 BATH.

 A place where my mind had wondered in passenger seats resembling a safer, freeing alternative should the city life become too insufferable.
 The streets were rustic and old, yet boldly announced their timelessness.
-It wouldn't;t take much to soak in this classy air of. town.
+It wouldn't take much to soak in this classy air of town.
 It was of course built upon the relicts of poets and writers.
-I'd never considered myself a poet, but it felt the like it was an inevitable fate for any creative person here.
+I'd never considered myself a poet, but it felt like it was an inevitable fate for any creative person here.

 The 1800s buildings, cobble stones and grandiose landscapes made one want to tuck into a novel, with a tea and blanket, looking out a window incrementally watching the raindrop make it's way down and out of sight.

-We spent three quiet days in Bath, my sister and I.
+We spent two quiet days in Bath, my sister and I.

 Truth be told this place visually couldn't have better reflected what I had anticipated and dreamt about.
 And with a flourishing artistic scene, I couldn't help but feel that perhaps this town did feel more alive through our screens.
 I am aware of lack of immersion that comes from being a fleeting traveller, and some towns have an energy palpable enough to draw you in.
 However, with timelessness comes a secure sense of self, which was evident from the moment of arrival.
 It has grace, elegance and standard.